Biodiversity Summary

 Zone X (minimal risk)

 Why this matters: FEMA floodway regulations are federal and cannot be overridden by HB 926 or any state zoning exemption.
-Development within the floodway requires a CLOMR (Conditional Letter of Map Revision) from FEMA — a process that typically takes 6–18 months and requires hydraulic engineering proof of zero flood rise.
+Development that would result in any base-flood water-surface elevation increase within a regulatory floodway requires a CLOMR (Conditional Letter of Map Revision) from FEMA before construction — a process that typically takes 6–12 months and requires hydraulic engineering computations proving compliance with NFIP standards [FEMA LOMR/CLOMR].
 The alternative site at 53 Birch St has no flood zone constraint.

-After Hurricane Helene (September 2024), the forest demonstrated its flood mitigation value: Five Points neighborhood, immediately downstream, was not listed among the most damaged areas despite the forest absorbing an estimated ~5 million gallons of stormwater.
+After Hurricane Helene (September 2024), the forest demonstrated its flood mitigation value: Five Points neighborhood, immediately downstream, was not listed among the City's most-damaged areas.
+A screening-level SCS-CN model estimates the forest retained 3.7–7.0 million gallons during the event (see methodology & uncertainty disclosure); engineering-grade HEC-HMS modeling with actual Helene rainfall hyetographs is the next refinement.
 FEMA flood maps predate Helene; updated mapping will likely expand the SFHA.

 Source: FEMA National Flood Hazard Layer, Buncombe County (FIPS 37021), effective April 9, 2025.
 Spatial intersection computed against UNCA parcel boundaries.